How to Help a Loved One

 Professional Organizations That Can Provide Information or a Referral

-- American Psychiatric Association
+American Psychiatric Association

-- American Psychological Association
+American Psychological Association

-- National Association of Social Workers
+National Association of Social Workers

-- U.S. Substance and Mental Health Services Administration (SAMHSA)
+U.S. Substance and Mental Health Services Administration (SAMHSA)

 National Grassroots Support Organizations

-- The American Foundation for Suicide Prevention
+The American Foundation for Suicide Prevention

-- Depression & Bipolar Support Alliance
+Depression & Bipolar Support Alliance

-- Anxiety Disorders of America Association
+Anxiety Disorders of America Association

-- National Alliance for the Mentally Ill (NAMI)
+National Alliance for the Mentally Ill (NAMI)

 Resources for Young People

-Another way to reach out to Samaritans is through Text via the Massachusetts Statewide Number: (877)870-HOPE(4673).
+You can access online emotional support through Samaritans 24/7 Helpline which is confidential and free.
+You can call or text via the Massachusetts statewide number any time at (877) 870-4673.
 Samaritans answers texts from people dealing with suicidal ideation, feelings of isolation and issues that can appear to be overwhelming.

-Links for young people
+Links for Young People

-Links for Black mental health
+Links for BIPOC mental health

 Links for LGBTQ young people